Pan's People: The end of Pan's People (March/April 1976)

 In early 1976, the last remaining original Top of the Pops dancer, Ruth Pearson, now approaching 30, was looking to retire.
-At the same time Flick Colby and Top of the Pops production staff had become keen to develop a new group for the show, with both male and female dancers and also moving away from all dancers in the same costumes and performing the same moves.
+At the same time Flick Colby and Top of the Pops production staff had become keen to develop a new group for the show, with both male and female dancers, and also moving away from having all dancers wearing the same costumes and performing the same moves.
 Ruth recalled: "Flick and I made the decision.
 The writing was on the wall when Dee and Babs left.
 I think our time had passed".
 Senior BBC management did not have full knowledge of the intention to adopt a new group format, and later expressed disapproval of this change.

-By March 1976, the replacement group for Pan's People, Ruby Flipper, had been selected and began rehearsing, with just two of the existing Pan's People, Sue Menhenick and Cherry Gillespie, retained as dancers, with Ruth Pearson retiring.
+By March 1976, the replacement group for Pan's People, Ruby Flipper, had been selected and began rehearsing; just two of the existing Pan's People, Sue Menhenick and Cherry Gillespie, were retained as dancers, with Ruth Pearson retiring.
 There was to be no role in the new group for the remaining two dancers, Mary Corpe and Lee Ward, but they continued to appear in Pan's People while the Ruby Flipper rehearsals began.

 However, following the Pan's People performance transmitted on 1 April 1976, Lee Ward left the group.
 She was reported as saying, with regard to the change to a mixed-gender group, "It's a big mistake.
 Men rush home to watch sexy ladies.
 They do not want to see other men."
 Following this, Ward ended her career as a dancer.

 The line-up for the final performances in April 1976 was therefore: